 Each curriculum area has embedded opportunities for enrichment and for pupils to develop their cultural exposure into their curriculum plan.
-For instance, in English, pupils will have the opportunity to go on visits to the theatre to tie in with their study of plays; in geography pupils can visit Castleton to collect fieldwork data; in history pupils have the chance to go to France and Belgium to visit World War One battlefields, cemeteries and memorials and in PE pupils will be invited to go on a ski trip.
+For instance, in English, pupils will have the opportunity to go on visits to the theatre to tie in with their study of plays; in geography pupils can visit Castleton to collect fieldwork data; in history pupils have the chance to go to France and Belgium to visit World War One battlefields, cemeteries and memorials and in MFL pupils can visit the French Christmas markets.